Ovotransferrin dosage

 Several approaches can be used to quantify ovotransferrin:

-• The ELISA method, based on specific antibody recognition, is suitable for rapid and sensitive analyses.
-It is widely used in routine monitoring or research studies.
+- The ELISA method, based on specific antibody recognition, is suitable for rapid and sensitive analyses.
+It is widely used in routine controls or research studies.

-Both methods are reliable and can be chosen depending on the type of matrix, the level of sensitivity required and the objectives of the analysis.
+Both methods are reliable and can be chosen according to the type of matrix, the level of sensitivity required, and the objectives of the analysis.

 Affected matrices